-WGAN is an IPM-based GAN which uses the first-order Wasserstein's distance ($W_1$), the IPM restricted to the class of all 1-Lipschitz functions.
+A widely used IPM is the Wasserstein's distance ($W_1$), which focuses on the class of all 1-Lipschitz functions.
 This corresponds to the set of functions $C$ such that $\frac{C(x_1)-C(x_2)}{d(x_1,x_2)} \leq 1$ for all $x_1$,$x_2$, where $d(x_1,x_2)$ is a metric. $W_1$ also has a primal form which can be written in the following way:

 where $\Pi (\mathbb{P}, \mathbb{Q})$ is the set of all distributions with marginals $\mathbb{P}$ and $\mathbb{Q}$ and we call $\pi$ a coupling.